-The ring light you choose needs to be able to stand up by itself and with a camera/phone attached.
+The ring light you choose needs to be able to stand up by itself with a camera/phone attached.
 We set up each model and attached the largest camera or phone possible, then jostled it vigorously to see whether it could stay up.
 We also assessed whether each could support a phone or DSLR and whether we felt confident that our electronics were actually going to stay where we put them.

 Durability is a difficult metric to measure because there's no way to figure out how long a product might last without literally using it for years.
-That said, we spent time setting up and breaking down each light repeatedly to identify any weak spots they might have and supplemented our own assessments by reading reviews to see if there were any common problems.
+That said, we spent time setting up and breaking down each light repeatedly to identify any weak spots they might have and supplemented our own assessments by reading user reviews to see if there were any common problems.
 We also weren't overly gentle with any of the lights, making sure to put them through all the paces that a busy videographer or photographer might.

 — Richard Forbes